-Alternative 3 would result in significant direct impacts to six historic properties and less than significant indirect impacts to 55 historic properties, one NHL and two traditional cultural properties.
-No historic properties that are architectural resources would be impacted by Alternative 3.
+Alternative 3 would result in significant direct impacts to six NRHP-eligible or listed archaeological sites and indirect impacts to 55 archaeological sites, one NHL, and two traditional cultural properties.
+However, with implementation of the potential mitigation measures listed below, these impacts would be resolved through consultation to less than significant levels.
 Table 12.2-3 summarizes Alternative 3 impacts.